-- Must be provided for all seminar attendees, including participants, program staff, institutional staff facilitator(s), speakers, and panelists. - Should be high-quality and on a lanyard or use either magnetic backings or clip. - Print 10 extra (blank) name tags.
+- Must be provided for all seminar attendees, including participants, program staff and institutional staff facilitator(s). - Should be high-quality and on a lanyard or use either magnetic backings or clip. - Print 10 extra (blank) name tags.

 Below is a sample agenda from a prior seminar which bidders may wish to draw from.